danielharrell/open-eyes-lect-2017-18/Open.md

 revealed---as if there were nothing outside us to see, and the phrase "open eyes" were figurative in being false.
-Schopenhauer's most famous work, *The World as Will and Representation*, similarly begins in a vein of
+Schopenhauer's most famous work, *The World as Will and Representation*, begins in a similar vein of
 closedness:

 > "The world is my representation": this is a truth valid